mvranic/kubeless-apl-demo/README.md

 **Kubeless with APL is deployed now.**

 # Run APL hello world #
 Let open some PowerShell to see the status of deployment.
-Open new powerhell command for each of command:
+Open new PowerShell command for each of command:
 ```
 kubectl get deployment -w
 ```